ssddanbrown/Open-Source-Confusion-Cases/cases/cal-com.md

 As far as I can tell, nothing within the AGPLv3 requires the source code to be kept public (unless publicly distributing) and nothing prevents code being cloned in a private repository.

 I discovered this after a Redditor had shared their project with a similar confused statement, believing the AGPLv3 worked in this way, after using the cal.com repo for reference.
 I [queried this](../files/cal-com-license-slack.png) on the project's slack chat but things got stuck in a loop.
 After a post of mine, containing this license interpretation example, was [posted on Hacker News](https://news.ycombinator.com/item?id=31897648) the cofounder of cal.com [responded with some further insight](../files/cal-com-agpl3-hn-comments.png) and updated the readme wording to the line posted above, which is perhaps more confusing than it was before.

+In addition to the above, it's unlikely the application can be used via open source code alone, without making significant modifications.
+I experienced this when attempting to build myself, but this is also confirmed [via this GitHub issue](https://github.com/calcom/cal.com/issues/13575) where a project member states:

+> The EE folder is not meant to be removed.
+The license specifies on not using code from it.
+This decision was also made to avoid spending resources on having to develop and maintain two separate codebases.
+> So as far a you don't actively use enterprise features you would still be honoring the license.